-You need to be aware of how much space you can use to fit the actuator and determine in which axis you need it to create the desired vibration.
+You need to know how much space you can use to fit the actuator and determine which axis you'll use to create the desired vibration.

 3. Power Source

-Another important aspect to consider before selecting your piezo haptics component is the power source of your product.
+Another critical aspect to consider before selecting your piezo haptics component is the power source of your product.
 Piezo haptics requires high voltage to work.
-This is the reason why you need a piezo driver; it not only controls the actuator, it also generates the high voltage required from the power source.
-Therefore, you need to be aware of your power source to be sure it will provide enough power to feed the piezo driver.
-A mobile device battery doesn’t offer the same levels of power as an automotive alternator, for example.
-Piezo drivers are designed within those parameters, they might not work on every power source.
+This is why you need a piezo driver; it controls the actuator and amplifies the necessary high voltage from the power source.
+Therefore, you need to be aware of your power source to ensure it will provide enough power to feed the piezo driver.
+A mobile device battery doesn’t offer the same power levels as an automotive alternator, for example.
+Piezo drivers are designed within those parameters, and they might not work on every power source.
 You need to select your components accordingly.

 4. Force Sensing

 You now have all the relevant information to select the best piezo actuator!
 You can now select a suitable piezo driver to complete your haptic solution.
-Please keep in mind that it is important to have the actuator’s technical requirements not too far, they will help you select your driver.
+Please keep in mind that it is essential to have the actuator’s technical requirements not too far; they will help you select your driver.

 Selecting the Right Piezo Haptic Driver

-The piezo haptic driver selection is mainly based on your actuator selection.
+Your piezo actuator will lead your driver selection.
 The two main tasks of your piezo driver are to amplify the voltage of your power source and control the actuator.
-Therefore, your actuator technical specifications are very important to select the best piezo driver.
-The relevant actuator technical specifications you need to select your piezo driver are the required output voltage, polarity, capacitive load and output bandwidth.
+Therefore, your actuator technical specifications are essential to select the best piezo driver.
+The relevant actuator technical specifications you need to choose your piezo driver are the required output voltage, polarity, capacitive load, and output bandwidth.